Professional Development Committee

 The college's webmaster will answer all of your questions about getting your web pages updated.
 OmniUpdate is the content management system in which you will create pages that effectively communicate with students, potential students, and the general public at large.

 OEI Course Design Rubric

 The Online Education Initiative's Course Design Rubric, which has been endorsed by the LPC Academic Senate, establishes standards of a quality online course.
 Learn about the rubric, and learn about the LPC Model Course that was created based on the rubric.
 The Model Course can be used in your online course as a template to follow while building the rest of your course.

-All online and hybrid courses must show evidence of frequent instructor-initiated interaction between the instructor and students, and also among students.
+All online, hybrid, and HyFlex courses must show evidence of frequent instructor-initiated interaction between the instructor and students, and also among students.
 This is not only a state Title 5 requirement, but it is also an accreditation requirement.
 This workshop will cover what you need to do to be in compliance.